 The profiles of angel investors are very diverse: they range from ‘exited’ entrepreneurs – successful business owners who have sold their companies – to corporate executives and high-income City professionals (investment bankers, asset managers, etc.).
 These are the main categories, but you will also find angels who are lawyers, consultants, marketing executives and even the odd professional gambler.

-Angel investing is gaining popularity, and although angels are still more likely to be middle-aged men, we are increasingly seeing younger and female investors getting involved as well.
+To invest in startups as angels is gaining popularity, and although angels are still more likely to be middle-aged men, we are increasingly seeing younger and female investors getting involved as well.

 What do successful angel investors have in common and how do they operate?